ibm-messaging/mq-ansible/README.md

 `downloadmq` - downloads and unzips the appropriate MQ package based on the target platform to `/var/MQServer` on the target machine.
 The MQ version to be installed can be specified when calling this role.

-`installmq-linux` - handles platform-specific installation steps, where Ubuntu machines carry out a Debian installation and RedHat machines carry out an RPM installation.
-Core MQ components are installed as default, however further components and languages can be be added by uncommenting packages within the `package_files` list in  `/roles/installmq-linux/tasks/main.yml`:
+`installmq` - handles platform-specific installation steps, where Ubuntu machines carry out a Debian installation and RedHat machines carry out an RPM installation.
+Core MQ components are installed as default, however further components and languages can be be added by uncommenting packages within the `package_files` list in  `/roles/installmq/tasks/main.yml`:

 ```yaml
 - name: Find required package files